Jessie J Shares an Unreleased Track About Her Experience With Baby Loss

 Jessie J first shared the news of her miscarriage in November 2021, noting that she'd decided to have a baby on her own.
-Now, she's reflecting on her grieving process in an effort to connect with others who've experienced the same heartache of losing a baby or who understand the challenges of infertility.
+Ten months after that, she looked back on her grieving process in an effort to connect with others who've experienced the same heartache of losing a baby or who understand the challenges of infertility.
 (As an adult, Jessie J was diagnosed with endometriosis, a disease commonly linked to pelvic pain, painful sex, and infertility.)

 "Now I'm nearly 35 and some days the grief of losing a baby and it not being easy to have one, and wanting my life in that way to look completely different to what it looks like right now just overwhelms me," she wrote in the Instagram post.

 She has since gone on to give birth to a baby son named Sky, who she welcomed to the world on June 12, 2023.
 While she's been sharing his first few months on earth on social media, as well as family times with her boyfriend, basketball player Chanan Safir Colman, she is also keen to acknowledge the pain she went through prior to this happy news.

 Before she got pregnant again, she appeared on a May 2, 2022, episode of Steven Bartlett's podcast, "The Diary of a CEO."
 The "Bang Bang" singer opened up about her experience in what she described as "the most honest, raw, emotional, candid, vulnerable conversation [she has] ever had publicly."
 During her nearly two-hour-long conversation with Bartlett, Jessie J explained how the loss unfolded and the toll it took on her mental health.
 She recalled losing her baby the day before she was set to go back on tour after months of ear and throat issues that prevented her from performing.
 Despite the tragedy, she still performed the next day.